officialrajdeepsingh/awesome-nextjs/README.md

 - [Zustand](https://github.com/pmndrs/zustand): Zustand is a fast and scalable state management tool built by developers for React.js.
 - [Redux](https://redux.js.org/): Redux is an open-source JavaScript library for state managing tools.
 It is most commonly used with libraries such as React or Angular and helps build application user interfaces.
+- [Jotai](https://jotai.org/): Jotai is an open-source primitive and flexible state management tool for React and reacts developer

 ## React UI Library